There’s no denying it: it’s been a WEIRD few years for movies.

-Disney has released four MAJOR films during the global health crisis, while others have been delayed.
+As of March 2021, Disney had released four MAJOR films during the global health crisis, while others had been delayed.
 Of those movies released:

-- Some have gone straight to Disney+ as a free offering for subscribers
+- Some went straight to Disney+ as a free offering for subscribers

 - Some hit theaters first and then became available on Disney+ for free

-- Some have become (at least initially) available through the Disney+ Premier Access program only (which requires an additional payment on top of the Disney+ subscription)
+- Some became (at least initially) available through the Disney+ Premier Access program only (which requires an additional payment on top of the Disney+ subscription)

-- Some have been released on Disney+ and in theaters simultaneously.
+- Some were released on Disney+ and in theaters simultaneously.

 Basically, the range is “free for Disney+ Subscribers” to “only in movie theaters” and everything in between.
-And it’s being handled on a case-by-case basis.
+And it was being handled on a case-by-case basis.
 Yeah, it’s a little confusing.

 Soul premiered directly on Disney+ for subscribers to view for FREE — no Premier Access, no theatrical release first.
 But, in international markets where Disney+ is not available, Soul was released theatrically.